-The revival of Gurukul in 1985 brought about new insights in theological thinking and training in Christian ministry.
-These new insights were conceptualised and incorporated in the entire programme – teaching, training and continuing education – of the College as ‘new thrusts’.
+The revival of Gurukul in 1985 brought about new insights into theological thinking and training in Christian ministry.
+These new insights were conceptualised and incorporated into the entire programme – teaching, training and continuing education – of the College as ‘new thrusts’.
 This Bold Vision, calls for a praxis-oriented theological theory and practice; action and reflection, which include concerns for:

-- TRIBAL/ADIVASI Studies is a new intuitive of Gurukul.
-Considering the distinct issues facing Tribals/Adivasis in all realms of life, the need of such separate study is felt the utmost necessity.
-For in India today, they are the most marginalised, most exploited and the most displaced people.
+The Tribal/Adivasi studies is a new intuitive of Gurukul.
+Considering the distinct issues facing Tribals/Adivasis in all realms of life, the need for such a separate study is felt the utmost necessity.
+For in India today, they are the most marginalized, most exploited and the most displaced people.
 Economically, the poorest of the poor living in extreme poverty, politically the weakest, socially the most neglected and looked down, and religiously and theologically the most insignificant.
 The issues concerning Tribal/Adivasi are studied and addressed ever since the emergence of Tribal and Adivasi Theologies in various theological institutions, and yet, much more things are to be done towards freedom, identity and dignity of Tribals and Adivasis in India.
-To meet such challenge, Gurukul stands as an alternative study centre for theological action.
+To meet such a challenge, Gurukul stands as an alternative study centre for theological action.

-- GREEN THEOLOGY is a reflection on the emergence of a new awareness and response for protecting our world and its environment.
-As a theological response, Green Theology aims to understand Christian doctrines and Church’s teachings in the light of ecology and environment.
-The Green Theology is another pioneering effort of Gurukul to develop courses with concern for the care of the earth and aims to contextualise theological education that is relevant to the realities of our contemporary times from the perspectives of Ecology and environment.
+Green theology is a reflection on the emergence of a new awareness and response for protecting our world and its environment.
+As a theological response, Green Theology aims to understand Christian doctrines and the Church’s teachings in the light of ecology and environment.
+The Green Theology is another pioneering effort of Gurukul to develop courses with concern for the care of the earth and aims to contextualize theological education that is relevant to the realities of our contemporary times from the perspectives of Ecology and environment.

-- INTERFAITH DIALOGUE: In a multi-faith and secular context everyone has the right to be understood and the duty to understand.
-It is proper to compare positive aspects of one religious community with the positive dimensions of another.
-Good understanding of our neighbours or friends of other faiths helps to us grow in maturity.
-Against this background, Gurukul started a programme on interfaith dialogue.
-From the academic year, 2016-2017 Gurukul is working together with “Ecumenical Dialogue Centre”, an initiative of the United Evangelical Lutheran Churches in India (UELCI) towards a dialogue at the grass root level.
+Interfaith relation in a multi-faith and secular context everyone has the right to be understood and the duty to understand.
+It is proper to compare the positive aspects of one religious community with the positive dimensions of another.
+Good understanding of our neighbours or friends of other faiths helps us grow in maturity.
+Against this background, Gurukul started a programme on the interfaith relation.
+Gurukul is working together with “Ecumenical Dialogue Centre”, an initiative of the United Evangelical Lutheran Churches in India (UELCI) towards a healthy relationship among all communities at the grass root level.